allenai/allennlp/DEPRECATION.md

       * If this isn't possible, consult with other developers.
 You should have a quite compelling rationale.

 2. Remove any AllenNLP usages of the deprecated feature to avoid warnings.
   * Suppressing warnings should be done rarely.
-See https://github.com/allenai/allennlp/blob/9719b5c71207e642276fb1209ea1a4c8467e0792/allennlp/modules/token_embedders/embedding.py#L14.
+[See here for instance.](https://github.com/allenai/allennlp/blob/9719b5c71207e642276fb1209ea1a4c8467e0792/allennlp/modules/token_embedders/embedding.py#L14)

 3. Wait